Falefa: ʻAiga Sā Fenunuivao and their Tama a ʻaiga, Tupua (later known as 'Tupua Tamasese')

 The pāpā titles confer upon individual holders authority over designated territory or, in the case of a Tafaʻifā (holder of all four pāpā titles) status as King or Queen of all Samoa (excluding the Manuʻa Group).
 However, these titles are usually contested exclusively among Samoa's royal lineages, each with a paramount title holder and a titular figure in whom the mana (honour) of the family is represented.
 These are called tama-a-ʻāiga ('sons of the royal families').

 Sa Tupua and Sa Malietoa are the two principal royal lineages from whom many other high titles draw legitimacy and prestige.
 The older Sa Malietoa family dates back to the 13th century during the Tongan period and comprises Malietoa and his descendants.
-Sa Tupua came to the fore when it's titular ancestor, Queen Salamasina rose to power.
+Sa Tupua came to the fore when its titular ancestor, Queen Salamasina rose to power.
 The family is made up of her descendants and is headed by Tupua Tamasese.

 Tupua Tamasese is the tama of the Sā Tupua, the descendants of Salamasina and comprises several notable families and lineages such as Sā Fenunuivao, Sā Levalasi, Aiga o Mavaega and others.
 Among these families, Sā Fenunuivao is the primary political family of Falefa and Salani and holds overall custodianship and authority over the Tupua Tamasese title.